phoenix-pilot/phoenix-pilot-core/scripts/ekf_logs/README.md

 and mean value.
 Every loop time is also presented on additional plot.

 4. GPS and EKF State Comparison: If the file contains data from GPS as well as EKF state, this evaluation compares position and velocities.
-Additionally raw acceleration data from the IMU and filtrated using IIR filter are provided.
+Additionally raw and filtered with IIR filter accelerations are showed in earth and body frame of reference.
 In these figures clicking on legend lines toggles line visibility.

 ## Logs conversion